 The principal employers are Japanese law firms, American law firms, and corporations.
 In past years, one-half of the students who registered for the internship program worked with law firms and corporations or volunteered at public interest organizations such as Refugees International.
 University jobs, including faculty research assistant and writing center attendant, are occasionally available.
 Students are often concerned about whether they have sufficient language ability for employment in Japan.
 Ultimately, whether and to what degree Japanese language skill is required depends on the needs of the employer, which vary.

-The ABA does not permit J.D. students to work more than 20 hours per week.
+Temple Law School does not permit J.D. students to work more than 20 hours per week during the academic year.